CSCfi/mscr-docs/docs/index.md

 - Provides a (meta-)data interoperability service that facilitates conversion between metadata schemas

 ## MSCR Concepts
-Before diving into using Metadata Schema and Crosswalk Registry, it will be helpful the basic concepts and vocubularies used in MSCR (See [MSCR Functional Overview](mscr/functional-overview.md))
+Before diving into using Metadata Schema and Crosswalk Registry, it will be helpful the basic concepts and vocubularies used in MSCR (See [MSCR Concepts](mscr/functional-overview.md))

 ## MSCR Web UI
 To register contents and creating crosswalks, please go to [https://mscr-test.rahtiapp.fi](https://mscr-test.rahtiapp.fi).
 Current MSCR version is the test version where users can play around with different MSCR features and get the basic idea of what MSCR can provide.
 Its good to remember that untill the stable release version is available, all the data are subject to remove if needed.
 For using the web app see the basic UI guidelines [MSCR UI Guide](mscr/ui-guide.md)